-- Log in to the Oracle WebLogic Server Administration Console (http://crminternal.mycompany.com:7777/console). - 2.
-In the Change Center, click Lock & Edit. - 3.
-In the Domain Structure window, expand the Environment node and then click the Servers node.
-The Summary of Servers page is displayed. - Click the server name soa_server1 (represented as a hyperlink) in the table.
-The Settings page for the selected server is displayed, and defaults to the Configuration tab. - 5.
-Click the Configuration tab and then the Services tab. - 6.
-In the Default Store section of the page, enter the path to the folder where the default persistent stores will store its data files.
-The directory structure of the path for CRMHOST1 is the following:
+- 1. Log in to the Oracle WebLogic Server Administration Console (http://crminternal.mycompany.com:7777/console). - 2.
+In the Change Center, click Lock & Edit. - In the Domain Structure window, expand the Environment node and then click the Servers node.
+The Summary of Servers page is displayed. - 4.
+Click the server name soa_server1 (represented as a hyperlink) in the table.
+The Settings page for the selected server is displayed, and defaults to the Configuration tab.

+- 5. Click the Configuration tab and then the Services tab. - 6.
+Create the tlogs directory at ORACLE_BASE/config/domains/CRMHOST1/CRMDomain/tlogs. - 7.
+In the Default Store Directory section of the page, enter the path to the folder where the default persistent stores will store its data files.
+The directory structure of the path for CRMHOST1is the following: